Striving to understand the origins of “shtrive”

 Enter Google Tilt and Dozens of Sculptors

 What if, in 2025, the rigging that showcases the singers and dancers was far simpler, and the other world that is conjured is created in a metaverse?
-And what if we get to see that world be sculpted, one sweeping plain of light at a time?
+And what if we get to see that world be sculpted, one sweeping plane of light at a time?

 Imagine half time has just started, and everyone in the stands sees an assembly taking place through their AR glasses.
 The set for the musicians and dancers is constructed over and around pipes and stage planks, by real artists on the field, using virtual light they have mastered.